-- 1. Favoring of outside interests.
+1. Favoring of outside interests.
 When a university staff member (administrator, faculty member, professional staff member, or employee) undertaking or engaging in Government-sponsored work has a significant financial interest in, or consulting arrangement with, a private business concern, it is important to avoid actual or apparent conflicts of interest between Government-sponsored university research obligations and outside interests and other obligations.
-Situations in or from which conflicts of interest may arise are the: - a.
-Undertaking or orientation of the staff member's university research to serve the research or other needs of the private firm without disclosure of such undertaking or orientation to the university and to the sponsoring agency;
+Situations in or from which conflicts of interest may arise are the: a.
+Undertaking or orientation of the staff member's university research to serve the research or other needs of the private firm without disclosure of such undertaking or orientation to the university and to the sponsoring agency; b.
+Purchase of major equipment, instruments, materials, or other items for university research from the private firm in which the staff member has the interest without disclosure of such interest;